dblock/code.dblock.org/_posts/2011/2011-07-30-modularizing-a-ror-grape-api-multiple-versions.markdown

 end
 {% endhighlight %}

-Don’t forget to write some tests.
-I’ve made [a pull request](https://github.com/ruby-grape/grape/pull/48) into Grape exposing API _versions_ and _routes_, so I can actually write a test now that makes sure we have both versions of the API properly loaded.
+Don't forget to write some tests.
+I've made [a pull request](https://github.com/ruby-grape/grape/pull/48) into Grape exposing API _versions_ and _routes_, so I can actually write a test now that makes sure we have both versions of the API properly loaded.
 This goes into _spec/requests/api_spec.rb_.

 {% highlight ruby %}
 require 'spec_helper'